-In a Mixed-Humid climate, landscaping should be arranged to shade the house from early morning and peak afternoon sun further reducing the energy needed to cool the building.
+In a Cold climate, landscaping should be arranged to provide shade the house during the summer months but allow good solar access during the months when heating is required.
+This can be accomplished with well placed deciduous trees that drop their leaves to allow sunlight to reach the house in the winter.
 Note that the shading should not extend over any part of the solar panels (PV), as a small amount of shading can significantly reduce their output.
-Well placed trees and other planting can create a cool microclimate around the house.